qucontrol/krotov/docs/10_other_methods.rst

 * Krotov's method mathematically guarantees monotonic convergence in the continuous limit.
-* Using different functionals $J_T$ in Krotov's method is only reflected in the boundary condition for the backward-propagated states, Eq. :eq:`chi_boundary`, while the update equation stays the same otherwise.
+* Using different functionals :math:`J_T` in Krotov's method is only reflected in the boundary condition for the backward-propagated states, Eq. :eq:`chi_boundary`, while the update equation stays the same otherwise.
-  In contrast, for functionals that do not depend trivially on the overlaps
-  $\tau_k$, the evaluation of the gradient in GRAPE may look very different from the above scheme, requiring a problem-specific implementation from scratch.
+  In contrast, for functionals that do not depend trivially on the overlaps :math:`\tau_k`, the evaluation of the gradient in GRAPE may look very different from the above scheme, requiring a problem-specific implementation from scratch.

 GRAPE has a significant advantage if the controls are not time-continuous, but are *physically* piecewise constant ("bang-bang control").
 The calculation of